comet-toolkit/comet_website/content/about/index.md

 CoMet was designed to fulfil the Quality Assurance framework for Earth Observation ([**QA4EO**](https://www.QA4EO.org/)) requirements.
 According to these guidelines, all Satellite Earth Observations (EO) and in-situ measurements require their corresponding uncertainty information.
-Where as the CoMet toolkit was designed with the requirements of the EO community in mind, it can be applied to any field that requires measurement uncertainty propagation.
+Although the CoMet toolkit was designed with the requirements of the EO community in mind, it can be applied to any field that requires measurement uncertainty propagation.

 ## 📍 Where can CoMet Toolkit be accessed?